-And her year has also been going well in other respects.
+Besides these lows, her year also had some highs in other respects.
 She has already won several awards for her achievements recently.
 In early May 2021, she won the Laureus World Sports Award, also known as the Oscars of sport, as Sportswoman of the Year.
 On her win, Osaka herself says, "I've seen so many of my idols win this award, so it definitely means a lot to me to have it in my hands now myself.
 I'm so happy, it really means a lot to me."

 But to portray her as a young fashionista or a clothes rack for her sponsors would be far from the truth.
 Naomi Osaka has a strong fashion sense herself, which she also uses to make statements about things that are close to her heart, such as drawing attention to her multicultural roots in Japan and Haiti.
 She is also known for her style beyond the tennis court, which is one of the reasons why she was chosen, along with singer Billy Eilish and poet Amanda Gorman, to host the Met Gala 2021.